wilstermanz/wilsterman-christmas/README.md

-# 🎅🎁🎄 Ho Ho Ho!
-Wilsterman Family Christmas Matcher ❄️🥳
+# 🎄 Wilsterman Family Christmas Matcher 🎁❄️

-**Deck the halls with Secret Santa love! 🎄** A jolly Secret Santa matching app for the Wilsterman family, built with Streamlit to spread holiday cheer and gift-giving magic! 🛷✨
+A Secret Santa matching app for the Wilsterman family, built with Streamlit.

-## 🎉 Festival of Fun Description
+## Description

-Dive into the yuletide spirit!
-This app magically generates unique Secret Santa matches for your family gift exchange.
-Each member gets a special 6-character secret code to unwrap their assigned recipient—keeping it all jolly and surprise-filled! 🎁🎉 Nothing like a dash of holiday mystery to make the season bright! ❄️🥁
+This app generates unique Secret Santa matches for family gift exchange.
+Each member gets a 6-character secret code to discover their assigned recipient—keeping it fun and surprising!

-## 🛷 How to Jingle Your Way to Running It
+## How to Run It

-1. **Install the holiday supplies** (requirements) 🛍️
+1. Install the requirements

    ```
    $ pip install -r requirements.txt
    ```

-2. **Launch the festive app!** 🎇
+2. Run the app

    ```
    $ streamlit run streamlit_app.py
    ```

-3. **Unwrap the magic!** 🏆 Enter your magical 6-character secret code to discover who you're gifting joy to this Christmas! 🎀❓
+3. Enter your 6-character secret code to find out who you're buying for!

-## 🎅 Santa's Secret Code Generator
+## Generating Codes

-Ho ho ho!
-Use the `get_secret_codes.ipynb` notebook (Santa's workshop tool) to generate and print those special secret codes for family distribution.
-It's the elf's secret helper to get the holiday ball rolling! 🎁📝
+Use the `get_secret_codes.ipynb` notebook to generate and print the secret codes for distribution.